On correlation functions for the open XXZ chain with non-longitudinal boundary fields : the case with a constraint: On correlation functions in the half-infinite chain

 If we are in such a situation, then the analysis concerning the distribution of Bethe roots in the ground state can be performed completely similarly as in the diagonal case \cite{SkoS95,KapS96,GriDT19}.
 Hence, the ground state should be characterized in the homogeneous and thermodynamic limits by a infinite number (i.e. of order $N/2$) of Bethe roots distributed on an interval $(0,\Lambda)$ according to a density function $\rho(\lambda)$, with

 This density function is solution of the following integral equation:

 which can be extended by parity on the whole interval $(-\Lambda,\Lambda)$ as

-Moreover, the set of Bethe roots for the ground state may also contain a finite number of "complex" roots, i.e. of roots that are not on the real axis in the regime $|\Delta|<1$ nor on the imaginary axis in the regime $\Delta>1$.
+Depending on the configuration of the boundary parameters and on the precise number of Bethe roots $\left\lfloor \frac N2\right\rfloor -k$ (with $k$ remaining finite in the thermodynamic limit) characterising the ground state, the fine structure of the ground state may also include a finite number of "complex" roots\footnote{We may also possibly have a finite number of "holes" in the distribution of "real" roots.
+The latter should however not contribute to the leading order of the result for the correlation functions in the thermodynamic limit.}, i.e. of roots that are not on the real axis in the regime $|\Delta|<1$ nor on the imaginary axis in the regime $\Delta>1$.
 In particular, it may contain some isolated "complex" roots of the form

 which converge towards the poles of the boundary factor in \eqref{eq-Bethe2} with exponentially small corrections $\varepsilon_{\sigma,i}$ in $N$: these roots play an important role in the computation of the correlation functions in the thermodynamic limit (see \cite{KitKMNST07,GriDT19}), and we call them boundary roots.